So many people think a spiritual teacher is obligated to teach for free.

 Teaching is a process of giving and sharing.
 For that process to be true.
 Both the teacher and the student share and support each other in the process.
 If a teacher only gives, then over time, they will have nothing left to support themselves and no longer be able to teach.

 The real truth about spiritual teaching is not to ask for more than what you need to explore and thrive modestly in your life.
 To ask for too much is to corrupt yourself also.
-The teacher also should thrive, to teach spirit, but to thrive with MODESTY.
+The teacher also should thrive, to teach spirit, but a Taoist thrives with MODESTY.
+However, modesty doesn’t mean free either.

 There is a balance in this.